adamralph/h5h/README.md

 It's also possible to apply h5h to a live web page, using your browser and one of the many browser extensions that allow tampering with CSS.

 For example, using Chris Pederick's excellent [Web Developer extension](http://chrispederick.com/work/web-developer/), under "CSS", click "Disable All Styles", then click "Edit CSS" and then in of the tabs in the "Edit CSS" frame which appears at the bottom of the page, paste in the contents of [the normalising version of h5h](https://github.com/adamralph/h5h/blob/master/h5h-n.css).

-Here's what that looks like when applied to the [HTML5 Doctor home page](http://html5doctor.com/).
+This is how the [HTML5 Doctor home page](http://html5doctor.com/) looks when styled with h5h:

 <img src="img/html5doctor.png" width="811" />